BladeRunnerJS/brjs-site/docs/use/internationalization.md

 ## Understanding how locale URLs are handled in BRJS

-Before we continue we need to first understand how the URLs used in an app change depending on the locale currently in use.
+Before we continue we need to first understand how the URLs used in a multi-locale apps change depending on the locale currently in use &mdash; this information doesn't apply to single-locale apps however, since these don't include the locale within the app URL.

 When a request is made to `/myapp/` a 'locale forwarding' page is returned to the browser.
 Using the browsers' `Accept-Language` header; the value of the locale cookie and the locales the app supports this page forwards the browser to a localized app page, for example `/myapp/en/`.
 This localized app page then contains the neccessary CSS, JS, XML and HTML requests for the app.

-In order to change the currently selected locale the browser must re-request the `/myapp/` URL so the locale forwarder can recalculate the locale and send the browser to the correct page.
+In order to change the currently selected locale, the app will normally set a cookie, and the browser must re-request the `/myapp/` URL so the locale forwarder can recalculate the locale and send the browser to the correct page.

 <div class="alert alert-info">
 <p>